kankankankankankan/github-trending/README.md

 ## Java

+* 【2025-10-01】[jabrena / cursor-rules-java](https://github.com/jabrena/cursor-rules-java) - A collection of System prompts for Java that help software engineers in their daily programming work & data pipelines. 👉 Your feedback is important to evolve this project.
+Participate in the following questionnaire: 👈 https://forms.gle/TpNXENjmu45wuXoi6
 * 【2025-09-15】[xoureldeen / Vectras-VM-Android](https://github.com/xoureldeen/Vectras-VM-Android) - It's a Virtual Machine App for Android Which is Based on QEMU
 * 【2025-09-08】[loks666 / get_jobs](https://github.com/loks666/get_jobs) - 💼【AI找工作助手】全平台自动投简历脚本：(boss、前程无忧、猎聘、拉勾、智联招聘)
 * 【2025-09-08】[Mentra-Community / MentraOS](https://github.com/Mentra-Community/MentraOS) - Smart glasses OS, with dozens of built-in apps.
 Users get AI assistant, notifications, translation, screen mirror, captions, and more.
 Devs get to write 1 app that runs on any pair of smart glases.